 Learn how to draw a great looking Fried Egg with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Fried Egg drawing.

 What did you have for breakfast this morning?
 You can learn how to draw a fresh fried egg with the help of this easy cartoon drawing tutorial.

 What can you do with a drawing of a fried egg?
 Here are a few fun drawing ideas:

 2. Answer the age-old question, Which came first?
 The chicken or the egg?

 3. Demonstrate that it's hot enough to fry an egg on the sidewalk or the hood of a car.

 5. Advertise your favorite restaurant or café.

 Scroll down for a downloadable PDF of this tutorial.

 Did you know?
 People around the world raise chickens and eat their eggs, as they have done for thousands of years.

 The domestic chicken is a descendent of the red jungle fowl, a native of India.
 A single chicken can lay up to 300 eggs each year.